Welcome to my Online CreateSpace Store (an Amazon.com subsidiary Company) to purchase my books directly from the Publisher-Printer:

 7.)
 Published as a two-book volume by CreateSpace of Santa Cruz, California - an Amazon subsidiary Company (Volume Number One: ISBN 978-1456573027 and Volume Number Two: ISBN 978-1-1461013372 ): “The German and the Austrian Navies / Die Deutsche und die Österreichische Marine.”
 MSRP = $19.99 paperback for Volume One and $18.99 for Volume Two; both Authorlink-made e-book editions are also available – $9.99 for Volume One and $8.99 for Volume Two as Amazon Kindle books on www.amazon.com and as Barnes & Noble NOOKbooks at www.barnesandnoble.com.
 New Press Release and Media Distribution to 2,457 media outlets in 12 countries released on January 24, 2012: http://www.prnewschannel.com/2012/01/24/complete-listing-of-every-german-naval-vessel-to-ever-sail-also-explores-importance-of-sea-born-trade-to-european-world-history/.
-Recently reviewed by Walter “Winn” Price in Issue Number 19 of “Naval History Book Reviews” - thanks to Dave Winkler of the Naval Historical Foundation (located in the Washington Navy Yard in Washington, D.C. – an integral part of the U.S. Navy) – with 101 “likes” and “shares” on their Facebook and Twitter pages as of March 9, 2014.
+Recently reviewed by Walter “Winn” Price in Issue Number 19 of “Naval History Book Reviews” - thanks to Dave Winkler of the Naval Historical Foundation (located in the Washington Navy Yard in Washington, D.C. – an integral part of the U.S. Navy) – with 328 “Likes” and “Shares” on their Facebook, Google, LinkedIn and Twitter pages as of March 9, 2014.
 More than 49,591 people have read the 2 Volumes of “The German and the Austrian Navies” as of March 8, 2014.
 Thank you very much for your interest in my work!

 The history of the Navy of the Greater German Nation, in which my paternal grandfather Wilhelm Johannes Nonnenkamp served aboard such famous ships as the Battleship “Braunschweig,” the Sailing Ship “Bremen” and the Pocket Battleship “Deutschland.”
 His first cousin (a man with the same first and last names) served in the Navy as well, also aboard the “Deutschland.”
 My cousin Gerd Nonnenkamp served aboard the Destroyer “Hamburg” in the 1960s and 1970s.
 Germany’s history and her role in the world are also discussed, along with the background of the German side of my own family.
 You will also see very many unique German Navy illustrations on our photo page.
 These books have been endorsed by Captain George Albert (Retired), the Field Historian for the California Center for Military History in Eureka, California, by Hermann Landmeyer of the “Marineortungsschule Bremerhaven” of the Federal German Navy, by Mario Wegmann of the “Marinefliegergeschwader 3 Graf Zeppelin” in Nordholz of the Federal German Navy, by the Friends of Historical Ships (of the Austrian Naval League) and by the German Naval League (the “Deutscher Marinebund, e.v.,” founded in 1891).
 My German and Austrian Navy books have ranked as high as # 1 in relevance on the German Navy (as of June 28, 2011), # 1 in relevance on the Austrian Navy (as of June 28, 2011), # 1 in geopolitics (as of April 20, 2012), # 1 in popularity in books on Austrian history (as of February 13, 2013), # 2 in books on German history (as of May 20, 2011), # 2 in books on politics (as of January 5, 2013), # 2 best-rated in books on Austrian history (as of January 6, 2013), # 4 in books on Western European history (as of July 22, 2012), # 6 in books on German politics (as of February 16, 2012), # 12 rated in books on European history (as of February 13, 2013), # 16 in Hungarian history (as of June 13, 2011), # 17 on books about Government and Politics (as of March 26, 2011), # 19 on all books about Austria (as of March 6, 2011), # 41 on World History (as of March 26, 2011) and # 76 on Politics and Current Affairs (as of March 26, 2011).
 They have ranked as high as number 448 in popularity (unit sales as of May 16, 2011) among all books as an e-book and number 3,489 among paperback and hard-cover books (in unit sales as of December 2, 2011).
 At least 210 million unique ISBN numbers have been issued for all books and editions of books written since the beginning of recorded human history.